kwadroke/Artemis2BSdNmod/README.md

 Artemis2BSdNmod
 ===============

-Artemis Spaceship Bridge Simulator Mod with new ships using existing models.
+Artemis Spaceship Bridge Simulator Mod for Artemis 2.0 with new ships using existing models.
 This mod was created for BridgeSim.net.

 How-to install/use files.